Defect Networks for Topological Phases Protected By Modulated Symmetries: Other results in (1+1)D

 This condition happens to be redundant with Eq.~\ref{eqn:ClusterAnomaly}, so reflection does not affect the strong SPT data.

 More interestingly, the weak SPT data is modified significantly.
 On the $0$-cell which is mapped to itself under reflection, we place an element

-where $s$ stands for ``site" and the classification follows from the fact that $\Z_2^R$ acts anti-unitarily on $\U1$.
-(We are slightly abusing language - strictly speaking the data on the 0-cells forms an $\H^1(\Z_N \times \Z_N \times \Z_2^R,\U1)$ torsor, but we can just pick some reference trivialization of the 1-cell data on the 0-cells.)
+where $s$ stands for ``site" and the classification follows from the fact that $\Z_2$ acts \textit{unitarily} on $\U1$ since reflection does not reverse the spacetime orientation of the 0-cell.
+(We are slightly abusing language - strictly speaking the data on the 0-cells forms an $\H^1(\Z_N \times \Z_N \times \Z_2,\U1)$ torsor, but we can just pick some reference trivialization of the 1-cell data on the 0-cells.)
 The direct product is there because the reflection which maps the 0-cell to itself does not interchange the copies of $\Z_N$.

 On the other hand, the $0$-cell that is not mapped to itself under reflection lives on a bond of the lattice, and it is instead mapped to itself under $TR$, which also generates a $\Z_2$ subgroup of the space group which we denote $\Z_2^{TR}$.
 There is a key difference, though - since $T$ exchanges the copies of $\Z_N$, so does $TR$.
 Hence we need to place an element